BackupTheBerlios/viscacha-svn/viscacha08/_docs/readme.txt

     - classes/function.viscacha_frontend.php

  - Delete the whole directory "modules" on the server!
+ - Delete the whole directory "components" on the server!
  - Upload all files from the directory "modules" from your local PC.

  - Upload the following files from the directory "languages" (* = an ID):